ultravioletrs/cocos/agent/README.md

 # Agent

-Agent service provides a barebones HTTP and gRPC API and Service interface implementation for the development of the agent service.
+Agent service provides a barebones gRPC API and Service interface implementation for the development of the agent service.

 ## Configuration